Doist/reactist/README.md

 npm run test
 ```

-During development you may find it beneficial to continously execute the tests.
+During development you may find it beneficial to continuously execute the tests.
 This works by running:
 ```sh
 npm run test-watch
 ```